appelmar/gdalcubes_cpp/doc/docs/index.md

 simply links to and indexes existing files / GDAL datasets.

 Core features:

 - Creating image collections that link to and index existing files / cloud storage
-- Convert image collections to data cubes on-the-fly during processing with desired spatiotemporal resoltion, extent,
+- Convert image collections to data cubes on-the-fly during processing with desired spatiotemporal resolution, extent,
 - Stream chunks of data cubes to external programs (R, python)
 - Distributed processing with `gdalcubes_server` and deployment via Docker

 Basic workflow:

 1. Create an image collection from existing imagery (local files, or cloud storage)
 2. Define a _data cube view_ to specify spatiotemporal resolution, extent, and projection of the target data cube
 3. Stream chunks of the data cube to your analysis in R / Python